OpenTTD/OpenTTD/readme.txt

 To see all startup options available to you, start OpenTTD with the "./openttd -h" option.
 This might help you tweak some of the settings.

-If the game is acting strange and you feel adventorous you can try the "-d [[<name>]=[<level>]" flag, where the higher levels will give you more debugging output.
+If the game is acting strange and you feel adventurous you can try the "-d [[<name>]=[<level>]" flag, where the higher levels will give you more debugging output.
 The "name" variable can help you to display only some type of debugging messages.
 This is mostly undocumented so best is to look in the